-Unknown to most at the time, on Sunday 31st May, a member of Christ Church JCR, running for the ‘cake rep’ position, a role that entails providing a cake for each member of the JCR, made a joke arguing that ‘flour shortages’ were the cause of racism, and a comparable trouble to the death of George Floyd.
+It began with a mundane Zoom meeting that quickly turned sour.
+On Sunday 31st May a Christ Church student running for the ‘cake rep’ Junior Common Room (composed of college undergraduates, abbreviated as JCR) position, a role that entails providing a cake for each JCR member, made a joke arguing that ‘flour shortages’ were the cause of racism, and a comparable trouble to the death of George Floyd.
 The Oxford Student understands that more than one student was involved in the joke, with one student allegedly writing the speech for the cake rep candidate to recite.

-Despite other members of the JCR wishing to express their opposition to the comments of the cake rep candidate, the former Returning officer stated it was “not appropriate” to “make a point or statement at the end of the hustings” or make “political points” in husts, instead advocating the usage of the JCR page or Facebook.
+Despite other members of the JCR wishing to express their opposition to the comments of the cake rep candidate at the time, the former JCR Returning Officer stated it was “not appropriate… [to] make a point or statement at the end of the hustings,” or make “political points” in husts, instead advocating the usage of the JCR page or Facebook.

-The former Returning Officer told The Oxford Student: “My decision making during hustings was based on the standing orders of the JCR, I realise now that I made the wrong decision to stay so close to the standing orders, but I made this decision with good intentions.”
+He told The Oxford Student: “My decision-making during hustings was based on the standing orders of the JCR, I realise now that I made the wrong decision to stay so close to the standing orders, but I made this decision with good intentions.”

-The JCR President made clear his intention at the end of the meeting to “treat the incident privately, to make clear that this behaviour is misguided”, whilst condemning the candidate’s “repugnant joke” in light of the “travesty of American police brutality”.
+The JCR President made clear his intention at the end of the meeting to “treat the incident privately, to make clear that this behaviour is misguided”, whilst condemning the candidate’s “repugnant joke” considering the “travesty of American police brutality”.

 He went on to tell The Oxford Student that worse than the candidate’s refusal to adhere to the template “was her subsequent refusal to offer an adequate apology and her unwillingness to acknowledge how hurtful and damaging the messages were.
 However, it was an error of judgement to spend our time trying to reason with her.
 We should instead have dropped her from the slate as soon as we became aware of the messages, which is why I dropped out of the election on Wednesday.